flexera-public/policy_templates/security/azure/sql_publicly_accessible_managed_instance/README.md

 - *Automatic Actions* - When this value is set, this policy will automatically take the selected action(s).

 Please note that the "*Automatic Actions*" parameter contains a list of action(s) that can be performed on the resources.
 When it is selected, the policy will automatically execute the corresponding action on the data that failed the checks, post incident generation.
 Please leave it blank for *manual* action.
-For example if a user selects the "Terminate Resources" action while applying the policy, all the resources that didn't satisfy the policy condition will be terminated.
+For example if a user selects the "Disable Public endpoint" action while applying the policy, the public data endpoint would be deleted for the identified instances.

 ## Prerequesites